Written by Damian Hancock, Founder of A’qto

 This is a spectacular region within Tuscany that was inhabited by the Etruscans before the Romans before the Medici’s, and lies between Florence and Siena.
 It is a land of mostly forest and vineyards, and is dotted with hamlets sitting on hilltops, like quiet sentinels guarding the ancient villages below.
 As you expect, tourism in Tuscany is on a grand scale, however when you take to the back roads of Chianti, it is truly surprising how few cars you will see on a long ride.
 In my view, Chianti has some of the best riding in Italy and L’Eroica is the ride that brings together all that makes this region special.

-If you want to experience a ride and a week long celebration of cycling, food and wine like no other, join us on our L’Eroica Cycling Tour in 2020.
+If you want to experience a ride and a week long celebration of cycling, food and wine like no other, join us on our L’Eroica Cycling Tour.
 We have only a few spots left available so if you’re ready, secure your spot now or call us on 0410 651 573 if you have any questions.